-“Most employees have a lot of self-doubt,” says Tschohl.
+“Most employees have a lot of self-doubt,” said Tschohl.
 “You have to make them feel good about themselves.”

 Part of that is being specific about their achievements.
-“Use positive feedback to inspire people,” says Tschohl.
+“Use positive feedback to inspire people,” Tschohl said.
 “Here’s an example of what you can say: ‘You have more ability than anyone else in this organization.
 You have more drive, more energy.
 I am counting on you.’”

 Bonus tip: Inspire people by communicating how they will be integral parts of your business plan for the coming year.

 Guidance.
 Communication.
 Inspiration.
 The topics discussed in this article revolve around a key skill of great managers: an ability to get people to work together.

 “There’s nothing more important than good people skills,” said Bowen.
 “They are the hardest thing to learn.
 Managers earn more money not because they do more than workers but because they are capable of getting more done.”